best-esims-ecuador

 • Boat tours, dive sites, and national park areas: Expect to be offline entirely.

 If the Galapagos is a major part of your trip, don't plan to rely on your eSIM for work or heavy data use there.
-Download offline maps, translations, and any essential tour details before you fly from the mainland.
+Coverage may vary by provider on the islands — download offline maps, translations, and any essential tour details before you fly from the mainland.
 Use hotel Wi-Fi where available, and treat the Galapagos as a place where you'll be mostly offline, arguably part of the experience.

 How to Choose the Right eSIM for Ecuador